AudioBible/KJV/MUSIC.md

 ## Music Audio download

-**Note:** This was recorded with my iPhone from a YouTube Video below
+**Note:** This was recorded with my iPhone from a YouTube Video below playing on my MacBookPro

 - [Space may be the final frontier, but it's made in a hollywood basement](audiobible/space.m4a)